 As a sleep coach, I get a lot of short, general questions, which often require me to ask a number of follow up questions.
 This question, “Why won’t my baby nap?” is one of the ones I get most often.
-The truth is, there might be many reasons your baby isn’t napping, and I think parents often mean, “Why won’t my baby nap well,” when they ask this question in the first place.
-I would like to focus on the two main reasons infant and toddlers don’t nap, or don’t nap well.
+The truth is, there might be many reasons your baby isn’t napping.
+I think parents often mean, “Why won’t my baby nap well?”
+I would like to focus on the two main reasons infant and toddlers don’t nap.
+Or don’t nap well.